The Battle with the Angel

 ‘The Battle with the Angel’ is a vitalistic chronicle novel that begins in 1343 and ends in the 1940s; each event is described in detail and the topography of the work is also important as a hand-hold for the reader, which is reflected in the maps and family trees that Teirlinck later published to accompany his novel.
 The work bears witness to an unbridled creative force masterfully endeavouring to portray the contrast between primeval nature and decadence.
 Teirlinck never moralises or lectures, but is majestic and full of compassion for his characters.

-The al fresco style with which his work is constructed and the inimitable language use of this magnum opus make it familiar and a pleasure to read.NBD Biblion
+The al fresco style and the inimitable language use of this magnum opus make it a pleasure to read.NBD Biblion